mizmay/standalone_web_maps_foss4g2025/workshop/step-06.md

 4. **Scroll to the JSON Editor** at the bottom of the Add Layer panel.
 Click the > to expand.

 You should see a layer definition like this.
-If you don't, you can copy and paste this in:
+If you don't, you can copy and paste this into the JSON box at the bottom of the new layer panel:

 ```json
     {